mjsamp/AIX-on-qemu-ppc64/README.md

 # AIX on qemu-system-ppc64

-My experience running AIX and relate software on Linux qemu-system-ppc64
+My experience running AIX and related software on Linux qemu-system-ppc64

 ## Environment